Airick73/topological-sort-directed-acyclic-graph/README.md

 # topological_sort_directed_acyclic_graph
 This program takes in a text file in a specific format represeting a directed graph and returns the the verticies topologically sorted or throws an expection if a cycle was detected.

+Input file:
+The input graph is described in edge list format.
+The first line of the file has the number of vertices and edges of the graph, separated by a space (n and m, respectively).
+The following m lines have two nonnegative integers each.
+These integers, u and v, will be in the range 0 to n − 1, and they represent the endpoints of an edge in the graph.
+Specifically, they represent an edge from u to v.

 To run this program:
 g++ digraph.cpp digraph.h driver.cpp